Protect your iOS device

 Learn why we recommend this

-If you have a disability that makes it difficult for you to type or use other manual controls, you may find voice controls necessary.
-See below for instructions on how to set them up more safely.
+If you have a disability that makes it difficult for you to type or use other manual controls, you may find voice control necessary.
+This section provides instructions on how to set them up more safely.
 However, if you do not use voice controls for this reason, it is much safer to turn them off.

 Use a physical privacy filter that prevents others from seeing your screen